jehe79/nedis-doorbell-homeassistant/README.md

 <img src="https://github.com/jehe79/nedis-doorbell-homeassistant/blob/main/images/esp32_wire.jpg?raw=true" alt="ESP32 wire" width="400"/>

 <img src="https://github.com/jehe79/nedis-doorbell-homeassistant/blob/main/images/chime_connected.jpg?raw=true" alt="Chime and esp connected" width="400"/>

+#### Resistor
+When done - I got thinking of common practise on connecting GPIOs and added a 1k resistor on the GPIO wire.
+It's probably not needed since it should be included on the circuit board, but it won't do any harm.

 ### ESPHome
 If you havn't looked into [ESPHome](https://esphome.io/index.html) yet - you better do!